AmshikaH/carbon-securevault-azure/README.md

          ```
        If both the keystore and private key passwords are the same, only provide the keystore password (the first line).
 However, if they are not, provide the alias and version of the private key password as well.

-The first half of your configuration file would now be as follows.
-Note that no changes are required to the second half of your file.
+Your configuration file would now be as follows.
 ```
 keystore.identity.location=repository/resources/security/wso2carbon.jks
 keystore.identity.type=JKS